 At each milestone, the school will review the impact of actions taken and will plan for how the funding will be specifically allocated over the next phase.
 When selecting pupils for Pupil Premium target groups, the school will look at all pupils across the school.
 There are some pupils who are not eligible for PP who will benefit from these groups if their needs are similar and we believe progress can be made towards individual targets.

-Pupil Premium Funding and the impact of this is a regular item on the governor’s strategic monitoring committee.
+Pupil Premium Funding and the impact of this is a regular item at governors’ meetings.

-Designated staff member in charge: Mrs Jane Parker (Head Teacher)
+Designated staff member in charge: Mrs Parker (Head Teacher)

 Year 6 cohort swimming